|

 low Lake levels in Lake Michigan could have an effect at the Niagara

-generating plants, water from this lake has to go through the Straits of
+generating plants, water from this lake has to go through the Straits of Mackinac

-Mackinac into Lake Huron.
-Low lake waters in Lake Michigan would affect the
+into Lake Huron.
+Low lake waters in Lake

-levels in Lake Huron whose waters feed into the shallowest of the five Great
+Michigan would affect the levels in Lake Huron whose waters feed into the

-Lakes: that of Lake Erie.
-Inflow of
+that of Lake Erie.
+Inflow of water

-coming from Lake Michigan, which is in great demand from the communities on
+from Lake Michigan, which is in great demand

-its shores.
 The

 drought of the 1980's as well as recent years was associated with a

-restriction on communities surrounding Lake Michigan as to diversion for
+restriction on communities surrounding Lake Michigan

-municipal water use, especially during the summer months.
-There appears to be
+as to diversion for municipal water use, especially during the summer months.

-a very significant population affected by restrictions on the level of Lake
+There appears to be a very significant population affected by restrictions on

-Michigan.
 The

-Niagara River, as so many of the rivers connecting the Lakes, such as the
+Niagara River, as so many of the rivers connecting the Lakes, such as the Detroit, Saint Mary's, Saint Clair and the Saint

-all straits (the French word for which is 'detroit').
-Their upstream ends
+Lawrence Rivers are actually all straits (the French word for which is 'detroit').
+Their

-with ever decreasing volume with distance from the main stem.
-The strait of
+tributary streams with ever decreasing volume with distance from the main

-Niagara joins the Lakes of Erie and Ontario.
-Its water volume derives from
+stem.
+The strait of Niagara joins the Lakes of Erie and Ontario.
+Its water

-power that can be derived at Niagara from the force of the water in its
+from the force of the water in its descent to sea level.

-descent to sea level.
 The level

 of Lake Erie water is controlled at its eastern end by an underwater